sebastian-software/edge/packages/edge-style/readme.md

 ## Features

-- Normalize: Based on normalize.css but using the application's customized browerslist: Why add the full normalize if you can only use what's needed?
+- **Normalize**: Based on normalize.css but using the application's customized browerslist: Why add the full normalize if you can only use what's needed?
-- Reset: Reset of all margins and paddings on block level elements: Layouting is easier when having a blank slate.
+- **Reset**: Reset of all margins and paddings on block level elements: Layouting is easier when having a blank slate.
-- Sanitize: Sanitizes typical gotchas and non ideal legacy standards.
+- **Sanitize**: Sanitizes typical gotchas and non ideal legacy standards.
-- Box Sizing: Configures all elements and their shadow elements to use `border-box`.
+- **Box Sizing**: Configures all elements and their shadow elements to use `border-box`.
-- Aria: Implements some best practises on ARIA markup.
+- **Aria**: Implements some best practises on ARIA markup.
-- OpenType: Tweaks default behavior of all native elements to use advanced OpenType features where useful.
+- **OpenType**: Tweaks default behavior of all native elements to use advanced OpenType features where useful.
-- Intl: Localized configuration for HTML quotes.
+- **Intl**: Localized configuration for HTML quotes.

 ## Installation